9thAAC/9thAAC.github.io/index.md

 To be announced.

+Contributed talks are 20 minutes long, with an additional 5 minutes for questions and change of speaker.

 ## Gordon Preston Prize

 The [Gordon Preston Prize](https://sites.google.com/a/ltumathstats.com/austalg/gordon-preston-prize) is awarded for the best presentation at the AAC given by a current student based at an Australian or overseas university.
 The presentations will be judged by a panel appointed by the executive committee.
 The winner of the prize will receive $300.
 [The Rules](https://sites.google.com/a/ltumathstats.com/austalg/rules-for-the-gordon-preston-prize) for the Gordon Preston Prize are available on the website of the Australian Algebra Group.